d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 interpreting the output of the linear layer as a probability.
 Nothing constrains these numbers to sum to 1.
 Moreover, depending on the inputs, they can take negative values.
-These violate basic axioms of probability presented in :num_ref:`sec_prob`
+These violate basic axioms of probability presented in :numref:`sec_prob`

 To interpret our outputs as probabilities, we must guarantee that (even on new data),